Raffy23/gw2-discordlink/README.md

 * Display character name and current map
 * Display how long the Character stayed on the map
 * Display profession / specialization icon besides Guild Wars 2 Logo
+* If own Discord API Key is used, Artwork can be freely changed
+* Support for multiple languages

 ## Configure
 Create or modify the `settings.json` like below and place it right along the .exe file